Cookey21/Fortune_Portfolio/README.md

 # Fortune Portfolio

 # [Project 1: Call Center Analysis](https://github.com/Cookey21/Fortune_Portfolio/tree/main/Project1%3ACallCenterAnalysis)
-This is a personal project to carry out analysis on a call center records *The data set was exported from an excel workbook.
+This is a personal project to carry out analysis on a call center records.
+* The data set was exported from an excel workbook.
-*A few data cleaning was done with the use of power query, this cleaning included replacing values, renaming columns and filtering rows.
+* A few data cleaning was done with the use of power query, this cleaning included replacing values, renaming columns and filtering rows.
-*Data visualization was carried out using microsoft Powerbi.
+* Data visualization was carried out using microsoft Powerbi.
-*The datasetfor this project was lost which is why it was not uploaded.
+* The datasetfor this project was lost which is why it was not uploaded.

 # [Project 2: Gender Disparity Among Nobel Prize Winners](https://github.com/Cookey21/Fortune_Portfolio/tree/main/Project2%3ANobel%20Prize%20Winners)
  The project was done as a group during my Tech4Dev data analysis bootcamp.